sho-luv/NSE-scripts/README.md

 # CVE-2020-0796
-NSE script to potentially detect vulnerable CVE-2020-0796 issue, with Microsoft SMBv3 Compression (aka coronablue)
+NSE script to potentially detect vulnerable CVE-2020-0796 issue, with Microsoft SMBv3 Compression (aka coronablue, SMBGhost)

 The script is a modified version of smb-protocols.nse script with a modified output data for v3.11 detection.